jazracherif/audacity_sdcnd/CarND-Behavioral-Cloning-P3/writeup_template.md

 Making the model more complex did not help with this.
 After a few tries, I finally realized that perhaps i needed more data about sharp turns.
 I therefore got some more training data and after retraining I could see the car now turning at the second sharp turn.
 However, the car would still hit the sides and not finished the turn.

 After visualizing the data, i notice a very large number of training point with zero steering angles.
-See the image below for the data histograms
+See the image below for the data histograms:

 ![alt text][hist1]

-I decided to downsample by randomly removing 3/4 of the data points with zero steering angle.
-The code for this is in visualizations.ipynb.
-See the results after:
+I decided to downsample the training set by randomly removing 3/4 of the data points with zero steering angle, all else remaining.
+The code for this is in the file visualizations.ipynb.
+The following plot shows the results after this operation:

 ![alt text][hist2]